tizonia/tizonia-openmax-il/README.md

 - [2020-01-14] Tizonia
 [v0.20.0](https://github.com/tizonia/tizonia-openmax-il/releases/tag/v0.20.0).
 Added
-support for TuneIn Internet radios, color-themes and a new build system based on Meson.
-Man page and the documentation site has been completely refreshed.
-Also a good bunch of fixes, including reviving Chromecast support.
+support for TuneIn Internet radios, color-themes and a new build system based on Meson (thanks [@lgbaldoni!](https://github.com/lgbaldoni)).
+A man page has been added and the documentation site has been refreshed.
+Also a good number of fixes, including reviving Chromecast support (still more work needed).

 > See Tizonia's website: [TODO](https://tizonia.org/news/2019/03/19/release-0-19-0/)